What is this Fencing Thing and do I Really Need it?

 Fundamentally fencing is a mechanism for turning a question

-Is node X capable of causing corruption?
+Is node X capable of causing corruption or divergent datasets?

 into an answer